 Do take note of the time limit(s) to file your claim(s).
-If you have general queries on the Employment Act, please contact the Ministry of Manpower.
+You may visit the Ministry of Manpower if you have general queries on the Employment Act.

 (For employees) File a claim for mediation

 If you are a non-union employee, you may use this service to file a claim for mediation.
-Learn more through this video.
 If you are a union employee, you should contact your union to help you file your claim.

 Things to note

-If you have been wrongfully dismissed and your employer owes you salary (e.g. salary in lieu of notice, overtime wages), you will need to file your wrongful dismissal claim and salary-related claim separately.
-You must log out from Singpass after filing your wrongful dismissal claim and log back in again to file your salary-related claim.
+If you have been wrongfully dismissed and your employer owes you salary (e.g. salary in lieu of notice, overtime wages), you may file for both a wrongful dismissal claim and a salary-related employment claim respectively claim using your Singpass.

 If you have been dismissed due to age or denied re-employment, please submit an appeal to Ministry of Manpower.